fransimo/esta-en-todos-nosotros/content/docs/first-part/talking_with_the_trees/_index.md

 If you are going to do the meditation in a place with poor connection, you can download the guide or follow it on YouTube.
 (Links pending)

-If you have quartz crystals, you can use them.
-If you know Tameana, this is an opportunity to make a triangle and activate the Hanena symbol.

-Think about your intention, the question you want to ask the forest; it can be anything, about what you want to talk about with life.
+Think about your intention, the question you want to ask the forest.
+It can be anything about what you want to talk about with life.
+You can also simply open yourself to the experience of listening to life.

 ## The Directions of Attention

-When we are told about meditation, it almost always refers to a practice of attention *inward*.
-Vipassana and mindfulness go in this direction.
+When people talk about meditation, they are almost always referring to a practice of *inward* attention.
+Mindfulness goes in this direction.

-To explain this technique, I like to use [Shastro](https://www.shastro.com/)'s teachings on the 4 anchors.
-These anchors help us find a place to put our attention and dissolve textual thought.
+To explain this technique, I like to use the teachings of Professor [Shatro](https://www.shastro.com/) on the 4 anchors.
+These anchors help us find a place to focus our attention and dilute textual thinking.

 The nature of the rational mind is to constantly return to textual thought.
 This is not a problem; it will always happen.
 Without judgment or "punishment," we will kindly try to return our attention to the anchors.
 The practice consists of returning attention to the anchors again and again.
 If we can maintain attention on several or all at the same time, even better.